Thank you for subscribing

-The President shall maintain all disclosure forms and related records of determinations made and actions taken for a period of three years from the date of submission of the final expenditures report to the PHS (or, where applicable, from other dates specified in 45 CFR 74.53(b)).
+The Signing Official shall maintain all disclosure forms and related records of determinations made and actions taken for a period of three years from the date of submission of the final expenditures report to the PHS (or, where applicable, from other dates specified in 45 CFR 74.53(b)).

 G. Enforcement Mechanism and Sanctions

 All researchers to whom this FCOI Policy applies are expected to fully and promptly comply with it.
-The President may impose sanctions for noncompliance which may include, but is not limited to, the following:
+The Signing Official may impose sanctions for noncompliance which may include, but is not limited to, the following:

 H. Subrecipient Requirements